-- 1. Operating Guides - a) Operating guides are not preferred under normal conditions, but may be employed by ATC and/or entities with generation and/or distribution facilities interconnected with the ATC transmission system to avoid transmission facility loadings in excess of normal and emergency ratings provided such guides are practical for sustained periods, if they meet the following conditions: - (i) Do not compromise personnel or public safety - (ii) Do not degrade system reliability - (iii) Do not result in a significant loss of equipment life or significant risk of damage to a transmission facility. - (iv) Do not unduly burden any entity financially. - b) Supervisory switching capability is available to accomplish these operating guides.
-Field switching will not be relied upon as a means to reduce facility loadings or to restore voltages to within acceptable levels. - c) ATC will strive to verify the efficacy of all operating guides that require on-site operations. - 2.
-System Planning ATC will strive to plan the transmission system such that operating flexibility is maximized.
-We will accomplish this by considering as wide a variety of scenarios as practical, including maintenance scenarios, when evaluating alternative transmission projects or plans.
+Operating guides are not preferred under normal conditions, but may be employed by ATC and/or entities with generation and/or distribution facilities interconnected with the ATC transmission system to avoid transmission facility loadings in excess of normal and emergency ratings provided such guides are practical for sustained periods, if they meet the following conditions:

+- 1) Do not compromise personnel or public safety - 2) Do not degrade system reliability - 3) Do not result in a significant loss of equipment life or significant risk of damage to a transmission facility. - 4) Do not unduly burden any entity financially. - 5) Supervisory switching capability is available to accomplish these operating guides.
+Field switching will not be relied upon as a means to reduce facility loadings or to restore voltages to within acceptable levels. - 6) ATC will strive to verify the efficacy of all operating guides that require on-site operations.